Genie (drag queen)

-Genie Gurnani (commonly known as simply Genie) is an American drag performer who competed on the second season of Drag Race Thailand.
+Amit Gurnani, better known by the stage name Genie, is an American drag performer who competed on the second season of Drag Race Thailand.

 Early life

 Genie was born in the U.S. state of California.

 Career

 Genie was the first American to compete on Drag Race Thailand.
-According to Gay Times, she was the first North American, the first Hindu, and the first contestant of Indian descent to compete on Drag Race.
+According to Gay Times, she was the first Hindu and the first contestant of Indian descent to compete on Drag Race.
 In 2019, she participated in the "All Around the World: International Drag Queens" panel at RuPaul's DragCon NYC.

 Gurnani became executive creative director for the Americas region of Virtue, a Vice Media-owned creative agency, in 2020.
 Prior to that, they were appointed to lead creative for Vice Media Asia-Pacific in 2019.